computational-chemistry-uva/ReacPred/README.md

 The filenames start with d2 and with dm for D2 and Dm datasets respectively;
 In addition, D1 and Dm folders contain folder called ‘Folds’; this folder contains train and test folds used for 10-fold cross-validation for each of the fitnesses;

+The folder ‘compound-level split’ contains files with lists of unique salts present in D1 and Dm, as well as folds generated according to the description in the article text.

-If needed, an alternative split can be generated using the script **create_folds.py** and one of the files with the data that needs to be split.
+If needed, an alternative split can be generated using the script create_folds.py and one of the files with the data that needs to be split.

 ## Data format
 If it is needed to create a custom dataset, the .csv file must have a particular format